- Low PCP finance costs

 Once they become available, low-emission plug-in versions offer the lowest claimed CO2 emissions and fuel consumption, but diesels may prove more economical for those who often do long journeys and who wouldn’t be able to regularly charge the hybrid versions.

-Petrol models are likely to lag behind, with greater CO2 emissions, though may still appeal for those who don’t cover many miles and can’t justify the significant extra expense of the plug-in hybrid models.
+Petrol models lag behind with greater CO2 emissions, though may still appeal for those who don’t cover many miles and can’t justify the significant extra expense of the plug-in hybrid models.

 Of the engines that are currently on sale, the D3 and D4 front-wheel drive manuals emit the lowest CO2 at 117g/km on 17-inch alloys, rising to 122g/km on 20-inch alloys.
 By contrast, the T5 front-wheel drive automatic produces 157g/km of CO2 with 18-inch alloys.